geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Pale, but yet lovely, for not death might dare<br>
 To change the mansion of a soul so fair.<br>
 Still with her last, her fondest look, she gazed,<br>
-And as she fell her snowy arms were rais’d—<br>f
+And as she fell her snowy arms were rais’d—<br>
 Was it a dream—they pointed to my boy,<br>
 The latest, dearest pledge of vanish’d joy!<br>
 I snatch’d him from the slaves, I watch’d the wavе<br>